 Infection or disease may be caused by bacteria, fungi, viruses or prions and can result in a wide variety of infections, for example, urinary tract, wound, respiratory, blood, bone and skin infections.

-Not all infections are transmissible but some, such as Clostridium difficlie, influenza and norovirus have the potential to spread from one patient to another, causing infection.
-This has additional significant implications for health care organisations, facilities or nursing homes.
+Not all infections are transmissible but some, such as C. difficile, influenza and norovirus have the potential to spread from one patient to another, causing outbreaks of infection with serious implications for health care organisations, facilities or nursing homes.
 Understanding how infections occur and how different microorganisms act and spread is crucial to their prevention in all settings, not just health and social care.

-The RCN is actively involved in infection prevention issues and practice to support improvements in nursing practice and patient outcomes.
+The RCN is actively involved in infection prevention issues and practice to support improvements in nursing practice and patient outcomes across the UK.
 Activity takes place on a national, regional and local level, ranging from representation at national forums, meetings, stakeholder events and site visits to members' workplaces.

 Our work in the field of AMR is diverse and compliments our IPC activity.
 By focusing specifically on the nursing role in preventing the development or spread of infection, and our commitment as part of the inter-professional contribution to antimicrobial stewardship, the RCN is a key leader and influencer nationally and internationally in this area.